 Shopping is the No. 1 leisure activity for overseas travelers, according to the U.S. Travel Association.
-Of the $1.159 trillion tourists spent in 2013, watches and jewelry accounted for 12.2%, amounting to a hefty $141 billion, as totaled by a report from Generation Research.

 Unfortunately, a Rossen Reports investigation discovered that you don’t always get what you pay for, especially when buying jewelry at Caribbean vacation destinations.

 The Rossen Reports team went jewelry shopping on Cozumel and Key West, with a certified gemologist in tow.
 At each location, they found the materials and/or quality of their purchase were overstated, and they were charged way more than the item’s true value.

 The team overpaid by an average of $725 for their jewelry purchases in Caribbean locales.